 Monday, December 6, 2010

-Motion-picture-motion-sickness (MPMS) movies
+Motion-Picture-Motion-Sickness (MPMS) movies

-If certain movies make you nauseous when there's a lot of handheld camera work, you are part of this group that includes me.
+If certain movies make you nauseated when there's a lot of handheld camera work, you are part of this group that includes me.
 Please post a comment if you think of any I've omitted from the list and especially if you have found a cure or preventative measure (other than walking out).
-I carry a few pieces of ginger candy and move to the back of the theatre when I start to feel bad.
+I move to the back of the theatre when I start to feel bad.
 Lately I've found it also helps to just look away from the screen, at the wall or the floor, from time to time.
 At least I have learned not to blame my last meal.
-Also known as Visually Induced Motion Sickness.

 The Blair Witch Project (1999) I haven't seen it but Wikipedia cites it as a strong MPMS inducer.